-- String sName = Name of the advisor - String sVersion = Version of the advisor - int iDefaultPort = Default port number to advise on - int iInterval = Interval on which to advise on the servers - String sDefaultName = Unused.
-Must be passed in as "". - boolean replace = True - replace the load value being calculated

-by the advisor base

-False - add to the load value being calculated

-by the advisor base

-- Return - Constructors do not have return values.
+''' - Parms - String sName = Name of the advisor - String sVersion = Version of the advisor - int iDefaultPort = Default port number to advise on - int iInterval = Interval on which to advise on the servers - String sDefaultName = Unused.
+Must be passed in as "". - boolean replace = True - replace the load value being calculated by the advisor base False - add to the load value being calculated by the advisor base - Return - Constructors do not have return values.
 Because the advisor base is thread based, it has several other methods available for use by an advisor.
 These methods can be referenced using the CALLER parameter passed in getLoad().
-These methods are as follows: - send - Send a packet of information on the established socket connection

-to the server on the specified port.

-- Parms

-- String sDataString - The data to be sent in the form of a string

-- Return

-- int RC - Whether the data was sucessfully sent or not: zero indicates data was sent; a negative integer indicates an error. - receive - Receive information from the socket connection.

-- Parms - StringBuffer sbDataBuffer - The data received during the receive call an error.
+These methods are as follows: - send - Send a packet of information on the established socket connection to the server on the specified port. - String sDataString - The data to be sent in the form of a string - int RC - Whether the data was successfully sent or not: zero indicates data was sent; a negative integer indicates an error. - receive - Receive information from the socket connection. - Parms - StringBuffer sbDataBuffer - The data received during the receive call - Return - int RC - Whether the data was successfully received or not; zero indicates data was received; a negative integer indicates an error.
 If the function provided by the advisor base is not sufficient, you can create the appropriate function within the advisor and the methods provided by the advisor base will then be ignored.
-An important question regarding the load returned is whether to apply it to the load being generated within the advisor base, or to replace it; there are valid instances of both situations.
-This sample is essentially the Load Balancer HTTP advisor.
+An important question regarding the load returned is whether to apply it to the load being generated within the advisor base, or to replace it; there are valid instances of both situations. \star This sample is essentially the Load Balancer HTTP advisor.
 It functions very simply: a send request--an http head request--is issued.
 Once a response is received, the getLoad method terminates, flagging the advisor base to stop timing the request.
 The method is then complete.
-The information returned is not parsed; the load is based on the time required to perform the send and receive operations. / package CustomAdvisors; import com.ibm.internet.nd.advisors.; public class ADV sample extends ADV Base implements ADV MethodInterface { String COPYRIGHT = "(C) Copyright IBM Corporation 1997, All Rights Reserved.\n"; static final String ADV NAME = "Sample"; static final int ADV DEF ADV ON PORT = 80; static final int ADV DEF INTERVAL = 7; // Note: Most server protocols require a carriage return ("\r") and line // feed ("\n") at the end of messages.
+The information returned is not parsed; the load is based on the time required to perform the send and receive operations. / package CustomAdvisors; import com.ibm.internet.nd.advisors.; public class ADV sample extends ADV Base implements ADV MethodInterface String COPYRIGHT = "(C) Copyright IBM Corporation 1997, All Rights Reserved.\n"; static final String ADV NAME = "Sample"; static final int ADV DEF ADV ON PORT = 80; static final int ADV DEF INTERVAL = 7; // Note: Most server protocols require a carriage return ("\r") and line // feed ("\n") at the end of messages.
 If so, include them in // your string here. static final String ADV SEND REQUEST = '''